home-assistant/home-assistant.io/source/_components/switch.knx.markdown

 ha_iot_class: Local Polling
 ---

-The `knx` switch component is used as in interface to switching actuators.
+The `knx` switch integration is used as in interface to switching actuators.

-The `knx` component must be configured correctly, see [KNX Component](/components/knx).
+The `knx` integration must be configured correctly, see [KNX Component](/components/knx).

 ## {% linkable_title Configuration %}